Polka Dot Angel Sleeve Midi Wrap Dress – M&S COLLECTION

 Additional information

-It is often depicted as a messenger or intermediary between God and humanity in various traditions like the Abrahamic religions.
+It is often depicted as a messenger or intermediary between God (the transcendent) and humanity (the profane) in various traditions like the Abrahamic religions.
 Other roles include protectors and guides for humans, such as guardian angels and servants of God.
+Emphasizing the distance between God and mankind, revelation-based belief-systems require angels to bridge the gap between the earthly and the transcendent realm.
+Angels play a lesser role in monistic belief-systems, since the gap is non-existent.
+However, angelic beings might be conceived as aid to achieve a proper relationship with the divine.

 Abrahamic religions describe angelic hierarchies, which vary by religion and sect.
 Some angels have specific names (such as Gabriel or Michael) or titles (such as seraph or archangel).
 Malevolent angels are often believed to have been expelled from Heaven and called fallen angels.
 In many such religions, the Devil (or devils) are identified with such angels.